-100s of S. Koreans to enter North to reunite with loved ones
+South Koreans enter North to reunite with kin split by war

-SEOUL, South Korea (AP) — About 200 South Koreans and their family members prepared to cross into North Korea on Monday for heart-wrenching meetings with relatives most haven’t seen since they were separated by the turmoil of the Korean War.
+SEOUL, South Korea (AP) — Dozens of elderly South Koreans crossed the heavily fortified border into North Korea on Monday for heart-wrenching meetings with relatives most haven’t seen since they were separated by the turmoil of the Korean War.

 The weeklong event at North Korea’s Diamond Mountain resort comes as the rival Koreas boost reconciliation efforts amid a diplomatic push to resolve a standoff over North Korea’s drive for a nuclear weapons program that can reliably target the continental United States.

-The temporary reunions are highly emotional because most of those taking part are elderly people eager to see their loved ones once more before they die.
-Most of these families were driven apart during the 1950-53 Korean War, which ended in a ceasefire, not a peace treaty, leaving the Korean Peninsula still in a technical state of war.
+The temporary reunions are highly emotional because most participants are elderly people eager to see their loved ones once more before they die.
+Most of their families were driven apart during the 1950-53 Korean War, which ended in a ceasefire, not a peace treaty, leaving the Korean Peninsula still in a technical state of war.

-Buses carrying the elderly South Koreans attending this week’s reunions arrived at a border immigration office Monday morning.
-Red Cross workers wearing yellow vests waved at them.
-Some were in wheelchairs and others were aided by workers as they got off the buses and moved to the South Korean immigration office in the eastern border town of Goseong.
-After undergoing immigration checks, they were to cross the border by buses and travel to Diamond Mountain.
+Buses carrying about 90 elderly South Koreans and their family members were moving into the Diamond Mountain resort after crossing into North Korea.
+Earlier in the morning, the South Koreans, some in wheelchairs and aided by Red Cross workers, had left the buses briefly to enter the South Korean immigration office in the eastern border town of Goseong.

 Most Read Nation & World Stories